Ron Hines DVM PhD

 Your Pet’s Blood Chemistry Panel = A Comprehensive Metabolic Panel

 I spend much of my day pouring over the blood chemistry values sent to me by pet owners.
-With that information and the pet’s medical and social history, I try to find patterns suggestive of one particular disease or another.
+With that information and the pet’s medical and social history, I try to find patterns suggestive of one disease or another.

 The ability of veterinarians to obtain these blood values gives us tremendous insight into the processes occurring in your dog or cat’s body.
-But these tests are not infallible.
+But none of these tests are infallible.
 They sometimes fail to spot problems, spot problems that are not really there, or give inconclusive results.
 For those reasons, blood chemistry values mean much less without knowledge of your pet’s complete medical history and, whenever possible, an in-person health examination by your local veterinarian that allows ancillary testing (such as body imaging), and a close physical examination.
 There was a time when physical examination of your pet was all that veterinarians could offer you.
 That time has long pasted.
 This website is meant to offer you insights into how I make diagnoses and choose treatment options.
 Nothing more.

-But blood chemistry panels do give your veterinarian the best overall picture of your pet’s metabolic state – an insight into all the physical and chemical processes that are occurring it its body at the time.
+Blood chemistry panels give your veterinarian the best overall picture of your pet’s metabolic state – an insight into all the physical and chemical processes that are occurring it its body at the time.
 Certain tests focus on certain organs.
 You can read about the focus of tests here.

-But in-office analyzers at your local animal hospital are extremely important when your pet is critically ill and in sudden pet emergencies when your veterinarian and pet just don’t have the time to wait to get those blood results back from an off-site testing service.
+In-office analyzers at your local veterinary hospital are extremely important when your pet is critically ill, in need of immediate care and in emergencies when your veterinarian and pet just don’t have the time to wait to get blood results back from an off-site testing services.

-The two largest veterinary testing laboratories in the USA are Antech Diagnostics of Irvine, California, a division of VCA, and Idexx Laboratories of Westbrook, Maine.
+The two largest veterinary testing laboratories in the USA are Antech/VCA of Irvine, California, a division of VCA, and Idexx Laboratories of Westbrook, Maine.
 The one I interact with most in the UK is Dechra (aka Nationwide Laboratories) in Leeds.

 Antech Diagnostics offers a wide range of test panels.
 The one I prefer to begin with is their “Superchem”